marcduiker/azure-functions-university/lessons/typescript/durable-functions/advanced/advanced-patterns-lesson.md

 2. Go to the directory that contains the Activity Function `ItEquipmentOrderActivity`.

    a.
-Open the `function.json` file and change the name of the input binding to `input`
+Open the `function.json` file and change the name of the input binding to `input`:

       ```json
       "bindings": [